yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 The "expires" field applies to the registration resource itself, and may be as small as a few minutes.
 It is unrelated to the order's lifetime which is measured in days or longer.
 The "certificates" attribute contains a URL of the certificate pull endpoint, see {{fetching-certificates}}.

+If the registration fails for any reason, the server returns a "200 OK" response, with the status as "failed" and a "reason" attribute containing a human readable error message.

+## Transport Security for the LURK Protocol Leg

+Traffic between the LURK Client and the ACME Proxy MUST be protected with HTTPS.
+For interoperability, all implementations
+MUST support HTTP Basic Authentication [RFC7617].
+However some deployments MAY prefer mutually- authenticated HTTPS or two-legged OAUTH.

 ## ACME Extensions between Proxy and Server